learning-zone/java-basics/README.md

 1. How to integrate SMS with JMS
 1. How spring spring interceptors work
 1. Difference between @Service and @Component tags
-1. Connecting oracle , mysql, and nosql db like mongo db together
+1. Connecting oracle, mysql, and nosql db like mongo db together
 1. Implement your own String class
 1. Jdk1.8 features like lamda expressions
-1. Difference between jdk1.4 and 1.5, 1.5 and 1.6
 1. Implement your own HashMap, like LinkedHashMap
 1. How does xquery work implement the same
 1. There are 2 threads one thread reads a file and other writes the same to a file how to implement the same